 Completing the main part of the game takes just a few hours, and how much time you'll invest after that depends on your dedication.
 For die-hard completionists, collecting all of the swimsuits for all ten characters can take hundreds upon hundreds of hours as you cultivate friendships in hopes of receiving rare suits as gifts.
 It is a long, tedious, and arduous process that is only recommended for the extreme Dead or Alive Paradise fan (or self-loathers).

 Replayability of the main game depends on how much you enjoy the beach party mini-games.
 Given the fact that there are only four beach activities and then the casino at night, chances are this is not a game that will hold your attention for very long.

-Dead or Alive Paradise PSP Review - Final Verdict
+Dead or Alive Paradise PSP Review – Final Verdict (2 out of 5)

 Dead or Alive Paradise does adequately reproduce the Dead or Alive Xtreme formula on the PSP, but when the original premise was already so wafer thin, stripping out features to make the experience fit on a hand-held device leaves a pretty bare-bones entry to the franchise.
 There simply isn't much of a game here, with almost half of your time spent navigating shop menus and sending gifts to the other inhabitants of the island.
 For stalwart Dead or Alive fans, just having another chance to play as your favorite characters may be enough to make Paradise seem appealing, but for everyone else it should be avoided entirely.